johnosullivan/ml-horse-prediction/README.md

 | 20 | Purse | If the purse is the same as the last race, “0” if it is lower “-1”, else “1” |

 ## Our Models
+The three different models used in this project were K-nearest neighbors, decision tree, and Support Vector Classification.